cheton/notes/Authorization.md

         allowedPermissions: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
     };

-    // The context is passed from the topmost parent container. static contextTypes = {
+    // The context will be passed from the topmost container. static contextTypes = {
         authorization: PropTypes.shape({
             user: PropTypes.shape({